Is Zara Good or Bad?

 Why I Started This Project

-I chose Zara because it’s one of the most popular fast fashion brands, and I wanted to find out whether they truly care about the environment.
-Are they taking real action, or just pretend to be sustainable?
+For this research, I chose Zara – one of the most popular fashion brands – and decided to check what it says about its sustainability and what it really does.
+Are they taking real action, or just pretending to be sustainable?

-46 respondents took part in my survey, all of them are 15-20 years old and live in Monaco.
+I made a survey, and 46 respondents took part in it.
+All of them are 15-20 years old and live in Monaco.

 They are familiar with this brand: